VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

 * Check the functionality of the button Logout.

  ## 1.4 Test Design
- Functional test cases were creted in JIRA.
+ Functional test cases were created in JIRA.
 Based on the analysis of the specifications, the test design techniques used for generating test case are:

  **Test cases:**
 * Verify that a user can log in to the system using valid username and password